 In August 2017, the Refugee Council of Australia made its submission on the Australian Citizenship Legislation Amendment (Strengthening Requirements) Bill 2017.
 That Bill was discharged from the Notice Paper on 18 October 2017.
+We have published a summary of the report on that Bill.
 The Australian Citizenship Legislation (Strengthening Commitments) Amendment Bill 2018 was then introduced into the Senate on 7 February 2018.

 On 15 February 2018, the Senate referred the Australian Citizenship Legislation Amendment (Strengthening Commitments) Bill 2018 to the Legal and Constitutional Affairs Legislation Committee for inquiry and report by 4 December 2018.
 Submissions for the inquiry closed on 17 April 2018.